 All students with a major in music are required to declare a principal performance medium (voice, piano, orchestral instrument, guitar or composition) upon entering the program.
 They will receive studio instruction in their major performing area based upon their degree Concentration (5-8 semesters).
 The standard lesson length is 25 minutes.
-Upper division lesson for Performance, Music Education, and Composition concentrations are 50 minutes long.
+Upper division lessons for Performance, Music Education, and Composition concentrations are 50 minutes long.

 Lesson times are arranged with individual instructors.
-All music majors must receive their studio lessons with an HSU music faculty member.
+All music majors must receive their studio lessons with a Cal Poly Humboldt music faculty member.
 No student may register for studio instruction only.
-Students taking lessons are required to be concurrently enrolled in at least one HSU performance ensemble and enrolled for a minimum of 6 units.
+Students taking lessons are required to be concurrently enrolled in at least one Cal Poly Humboldt performance ensemble and enrolled for a minimum of 6 units.
 A minimum grade of B- is required to continue lessons in future semesters.
 A lower grade will result in probationary status in the studio.
 Additional criteria may apply in some studios.